blaisedias/jivelite/README.thisfork.md

   * VU Meters are now selectable see *Selection* and *Location* below
 * Spectrum analyzers:
   * Spectrum analyzers can now be rendered using images as
-    * colour gradients
+    * reveals, typically colour gradients
-    * foreground image over a background image simulating lighting up vertical bars on an image
+    * foreground image over a background image simulating back lighting up vertical bars on an image
   * Spectrum analyzers are also render as coloured bars
   * Spectrum analyzers can be configured see [README.visualiser](./README.visualiserapplet.md)
 * Now Playing